percona/pmm-doc/docs/details/dashboards/dashboard-home-experimental.md

 * RAM
 * Host Uptime
 * DB Uptime
+* Advisors check

 ## Anomaly Detection

 This panel lists all the anomalies such as:

+Color-coded states on panels for a quick visual representation of the problem areas

-* CPU anomalies
+* CPU anomalies (high as well as low)
 * High CPU servers
+* Low CPU servers
 * Disk Queue anomalies
 * High disk queue
+* High Memory Used

 ## Command Center

-This panel provides critical information such as CPU utlization, memory utilization, anomalies, read and write latency, etc., for your environment.
+You can find critical information about your environment on the Command Center panel.
+This information is represented graphically.
+In this panel, the graphs for the last hour and the previous week are displayed adjacently, making it easy to spot the trends.

+The following information is displayed on the Command Center:

+- CPU usage
+- Disk queue
+- Disk Write latency
+- Disk Read latency
+- Memory usage

 ## Service Summary

-This panel provides the following information for the services being monitored:
+The Service Summary panel provides the following information for the services being monitored:

 * DB connections
 * DB QPS (Query per sec)